 Then Dark Portrait lose themselves into some baroque kind of keyboard flurry, making you want to scrape off the corpse paint and use a Venetian mask instead.
 And this potpourri of elements is their main strength that will always return throughout the album.

 A Harrowing Atrocity lands us where exactly?

-The #metal sounds reaching us from the troubled shores of Greece and this corner of the Med in general are a pretty substantial part of this genre’s sound supply.
+The metal sounds reaching us from the troubled shores of Greece.
+And this corner of the Med, in general, is a pretty substantial part of this genre’s sound supply.
 Ranging from Symphonic over Thrash to interesting shades of Black Metal.
-Some of them bands sprinkled on the islands and others on terra firma.
+Some of them bands sprinkled on the islands, and others on terra firma.

 Then they open up with an intro.
 Dammit!

-And it sounds like fucking Epica‘s The Phantom Agony.
-But once you get lulled in that feeling that you got Epica working on you, a wave of nauseous black #metal hits you like a ton of bricks.
+And it sounds like fucking Epica’s The Phantom Agony.
+But once you get lulled in that feeling that you got Epica working on you, a wave of nauseous black metal hits you like a ton of bricks.
 Called The Incantation for Lamia, no less.
-Lovely, a peppered load of full black #metal jacket just for you.
-Why not check out the video to get in the mood:
+Lovely, a peppered load of Full Black Metal Jacket, just for you.

 A daemonic ritual right at the beginning of A Harrowing Atrocity is just the level of juice this metalhead needed to start writing.
 And it comes with a flavor of Cradle of Filth as in Nymphetamine, screams and all.
 This combined with the aforementioned Epica-esque symphonic tendencies renders this track just irresistible.

 Of course, having such a stellar blood-dripping offering at the beginning of an album raises a lot of expectations.

 So, does A Harrowing Atrocity meet these expectations?